• Skip to primary navigation

 Alberta Railway Museum

 The perfect place for families and/or train enthusiasts, there’s a reason the Alberta Railway Museum is so often found on the top of lists for Edmonton museums.
-Found a short drive outside of the city centre – so be sure to check opening hours before you head out – the volunteer-run museum is a hands-on experience that includes a huge variety of railway relics.
-Climb aboard historic cars, cabooses, and engines at the outdoor exhibit, taking in all of the history and heritage of Alberta’s trains and railways.
+It is a short drive outside of the city centre – so be sure to check opening hours before you head out – The volunteer-run museum is a hands-on experience that includes a huge variety of railway relics.
+Climb aboard historic cars, locomotives, cabooses, and engines at the outdoor exhibit, taking in all of the history and heritage of Alberta’s trains and railways.

 Alberta Railway Museum